RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/panic_symbols.md

 So that takes care of the `rust_begin_panic` symbol.

 As for the `eh_personality` symbol, is not really a symbol.
 It is a languge item.
-Laguage items are special functions or types that the compiler have significance to the compiler.
+In Rust, "language items" are special functions, types, and traits that the Rust compiler needs to know about in order to implement certain fundamental language features.
+These items are usually defined in the standard library (std) or the core library (core) and are marked with the #[lang = "..."] attribute.

+Think of language items as 'tokens that affect the functionality of the compiler'.

 The eh_personality language item marks a function that is used for implementing stack unwinding.
 By default, Rust uses unwinding to run the destructors of all live stack variables in case of a panic.
 This ensures that all used memory is freed and allows the parent thread to catch the panic and continue execution.
 Unwinding, however, is a complicated process and requires some OS-specific libraries (e.g. libunwind on Linux or structured exception handling on Windows)